 9. Samaipata has a large foreign resident community and lovely hospitable locals.
 You will always find someone to help you out or inform you.

 10. If you need to do laundry, contact the Tourist Information office on the main square or call them at 944-6293 locally.
-Michael Blendinger Tours also offers laundry services for Bs.
-25 per load.
+Michael Blendinger Tours also offers laundry services.
 Contact them at 944-6227 locally.

 How to Get There from Santa Cruz